-The characteristics of Yasutsuna’s sword———-It has a graceful shape with small Kissaki, narrow Hamon (often sugu-ha with ko-choji), course Nie on Hamon area, large wood grain mixed with masame on Ji-hada.
+The characteristics of Yasutsuna’s sword———-It has a graceful shape with small Kissaki, narrow Hamon (often Suguha with Ko-choji), coarse Nie on Hamon area, large wood grain mixed with Masame on Ji-hada.
 Hamon area often shows Inazuma and Kinsuji.
-Boshi area is Yakizume, Kaen with small turn back.
+Boshi area is Yakizume, Kaen (pronounced ka as a calf, en as engineer) with a small turn back.

 Bizen Den (備前伝 )

-Bizen is Okayama prefecture today.
-Bizen is known for producing good steel.
-Since Heian period until now, Bizen has been famous for the sword making tradition.
-The sword making group in this area during the Heian period were called Ko-Bizen group.
-The most famous sword smith in Ko-Bizen group is Bizen Tomonari (備前友成) and Bizen Masatsune (備前正恒) and Bizen Kanehira (備前包平)
+Bizen is today’s Okayama Prefecture.
+It is known as the place to produce good iron.
+From the Heian period until now, Bizen has been famous for the sword-making tradition.
+The sword-making group in this area during the Heian period was called the Ko-bizen group.
+The most famous swordsmith in the Ko-bizen group was Bizen Tomonari (備前友成), Bizen Masatsune (備前正恒), and Bizen Kanehira (備前包平).

-The characteristics of Ko-Bizen group———-graceful narrow-body, small Kissaki, narrow tempered line with ko-choji (small irregular) with Inazuma and Kin-suji.
-Ji-Hada is small wood grain pattern.
+Ko-bizen group’s characteristics ——- A graceful narrow body, small Kissaki, narrow tempered line with Ko-choji (small irregular) with Inazuma and Kin-suji.
+Ji-hada is a small wood grain pattern.

 I saw Ko-Bizen Sanetsune (真恒) at Mori Sensei’s house.
-That was the one of the Kantei-To of the day.
+That was one of the Kantei-to of that day.
 I received Douzen*ᴵ.
-The book written by Honami Koson was used as our textbook.
-Each time I saw a sword at Mori Sensei’s house, I put down the date on the swordsmith’s name in this book where the author explains about the smiths.
+The book written by Hon’ami Koson was used as our textbook.
+Each time I saw a sword at Mori Sensei’s house, I noted the date on the swordsmith’s name in the book we used.
 It was Nov.
 22, 1970.
-The deciding point was a narrow-body line, small Kissaki (that is Ko-Bizen Komaru), Kamasu and Suguha.
-Kamasu is the condition where the fukura of Boshi is much less, less rounded.
-When I think back, it is amazing we could see the sword like those for our study materials.
-Today, I forget things happened a week ago, but I can remember each sword I saw in those days.
+It had a narrow body line, small kissaki (that was Ko-bizen Komaru), Kamasu*2 (no fukura), and Suguha and others.
+Kamasu is the condition where the fukura (arc) is much lesser than usual.
+Thinking back then, it is amazing we could see famous swords like this as our study materials.

-Kantei-Kai is the study meeting.
-Usually, several swords were displayed hiding the Nakago.
+Kantei-kai is a study meeting.
+Usually, several swords are displayed, with the Nakago part being covered.
 The attendees guess the name of the sword maker and hand in the answer sheet to the judge.
-The below is the grade.
+Below are the grades.

-Atari —– If the answer is the right on the exact name, you get Atari, that is the best answer.
+Atari —– If the answer is right on the exact name, you get Atari.
+That is the best answer.

-Kaido-Yoshi —– This means the same line, but not within the family.
+Kaido Yoshi —– This means correct about the line, but not about the family.

-After all the answer is handed in and answer sheet is returned to the attendee, the judge reveals the right answer and explains about each sword.
+After all the answer sheets are handed in, and the answer sheets are graded and returned, the judge reveals the correct answer and explains why.